Ecchi-Devs/Ecchi-Contract/README.md

 # Ecchi-Contract

-The EcchiCoin BEP-20 token contract
+EcchiCoin is a community-funded cryptocurrency that is an anime-themed BEP-20 token on the Binance Smart Chain.
+It intends to use the token as a Kickstarter for our Anime series.